Built-in Plugin

 artifact:remove-tag

-Delete CNB Artifact Tags, currently only supports deleting CNB docker and helm tags.
-Requires write permissions to the repository.
+Delete CNB Artifact Tags, currently only supports deleting CNB Docker and Helm tags.
+Write permissions for the repository are required.

 Applicable Events